Azure/Hadoop-Migrations/docs/hdinsight-databricks/migration-approach-hdinsight.md

 ### Migration Scenarios

-1. Moving from HDInsight -> Use Synapse migration as the primary migration strategy and Synapse Spark for ad-hoc queries and processing.
+1. Moving from HDInsight Spark to Synapse Spark.

 ### Creating an Apache Spark Pool